Blackburn

-Blackburn (/ˈblækbɜːrn/) is an industrial town and the administrative centre of the Blackburn with Darwen borough in Lancashire, England.
-The town is north of the West Pennine Moors on the southern edge of the Ribble Valley, 8 mi east of Preston and 21 mi north-northwest of Manchester.
+Blackburn (/ˈblækbɜːrn/) is an industrial town and the administrative centre of the Blackburn with Darwen borough, in Lancashire, England.
+The town lies north of the West Pennine Moors on the southern edge of the Ribble Valley, 8 mi east of Preston and 21 mi north-north-west of Manchester.
 (Note: By road 27 mi) Blackburn is at the centre of the wider unitary authority area along with the town of Darwen.
-It is the second largest town (after Blackpool) in Lancashire.
+It is the second-largest town in Lancashire, after Blackpool.

-At the 2011 census, Blackburn had a population of 117,963, whilst the wider borough of Blackburn with Darwen had a population of 150,030; 30.8% of the population of town were people of ethnic backgrounds other than white British.
+At the 2021 census, Blackburn had a population of 124,983, while the wider borough of Blackburn with Darwen had a population of 154,922; 30.8% of the population of the town were people of ethnic backgrounds other than White British.

 A former mill town, Blackburn has been the site of textile production since the mid-13th century, when wool was woven in people's houses in the domestic system.
 Flemish weavers who settled in the area in the 14th century helped to develop the woollen cottage industry.
 The most rapid period of growth and development in Blackburn's history coincided with the industrialisation and expansion of textile manufacturing.

 Blackburn's textile sector fell into decline from the mid-20th century and subsequently faced similar challenges to other post-industrial northern towns, including deindustrialisation, economic deprivation and housing problems.
-Blackburn has had significant investment and redevelopment since 1958 through government funding and the European Regional Development Fund.
+The town has had significant investment and redevelopment since 1958 through government funding and the European Regional Development Fund.